 “The unpredictable nature of adverse events and their serious outcomes justified further strengthening of warnings and contraindications and the addition of a boxed warning for the use of promethazine in children.”

 The boxed warning now clearly reads that promethazine hydrochloride injections should not be used in pediatric patients less than 2 years of age because of the potential for fatal respiratory depression.
 It also advises caution should be exercised when administering the drug in the form of an injection to patients 2 years and older.

 In 2006, an FDA alert advised all health care professionals that the warning extended to promethazine hydrochloride (including brand name Phenergan and generic versions of the drug) in any form, whether syrups, suppositories, tablets or injectables.

-Promethazine’s Gangrene Risk
+Promethazine’s Risk of Tissue Injury

 The prescription cough syrup has been known to sell on the streets for upwards of $1,000, with one brand (that the company stopped distributing in 2014) selling for as much as $3,000, Bloomberg said in 2017.